Which Chord Next? A Simple Approach to Chord Progressions

 Say you wanted to compose a chord progression in the key of A Major.
-This may happen if you download a sample, an Acapella, or perhaps are using an instrument designed to be played in one particular key (a Harmonica for example).
 You can simply refer to the Circle of Fifths to find A Major (positioned at 3 o’clock) and see that it indicates that A Major has 3 sharps present in its Key Signature (a shorthand representation of the altered notes within that key).
 Now without even being able to identify the note positions on the treble clef, I will show you a simple way to remember the ordering of all the sharps in a Key Signature.

 So, if we were to now establish all the notes in the key of B Major, from the Circle of Fifths we can see that B Major has 5 sharps present.
-Meaning that those 5 sharps are represented by the first 5 words of the memory phrase “Father Christmas Goes Dancing After”.
+Those 5 sharps are represented by the first 5 words of the memory phrase “Father Christmas Goes Dancing After”.
 Therefore the notes contained in the B Major scale are:

 Great, I’ve got sharps down, but how does it work for Flats?
 The ordering of flats simply follows the Father Christmas phrase, but in reverse – i.e. “BEADGCF”.
-So to establish the notes in the key of A♭Major, we can see the Circle of Fifths is telling us there are 4 flats present.
+To establish the notes in the key of A♭Major, we see the Circle of Fifths says there are 4 flats.
 Therefore applying the same principle to the reverse Father Christmas phrase we can work out that those 4 flats must be “BEAD”, making the notes in A♭Major: